SalK91/convex_optimization/docs/convex/13_calculus.md

 $$

 If $\nabla^2 f(x)$ is positive semidefinite, the quadratic term is always $\ge 0$.
 Locally, $x$ is in a “bowl”.
 If $\nabla^2 f(x)$ is indefinite, the landscape can curve up in some directions and down in others — typical of saddle points.

+This quadratic model is the foundation of Newton’s method and trust-region algorithms:  the linear term drives direction; the quadratic term refines curvature.

 ## 3.5 Convexity and the Hessian